 The English manga is still upcoming, with the first comic book scheduled to release on January 21, 2020.
 There is also an English fan translation project for the web novel, but it’s still finishing translating Arc 2 as of November.

 When the story first begins it’s almost a series of KonoSuba-like comedic vignettes rather than a cohesive plot.
-Then the plot transitions into a genuinely dark drama that still can’t quite take itself seriously due to the crazy scenarios.
+Then the anime subverts expectations by transitioning into a genuinely dark drama that still can’t quite take itself seriously due to the crazy scenarios.
 But that’s getting into spoilers territory.

 Thus far, the anime has adapted the source material pretty faithfully, but audiences may be wondering if the anime skips or skims over anything.
 The Cautious Hero manga reads like an extended storyboard for the anime since it includes extra dialogue, but even then the manga still doesn’t tell us everything in comparison to the light novels.